 A few cases of tiger nut allergies have been reported.
 However, allergies are infrequent.
 But in case you experience any reactions, consult your doctor immediately.

-How to Add Tiger Nuts to Your Diet
+How to Eat Tiger Nuts

 Tiger nuts are versatile in their uses and come in different forms such as flour, milk, dried, roasted, and raw.